Cobra (G.I. Joe): G.I. Joe: Sigma 6

 Several of the organization's prominent members such as Cobra Commander, Destro, the Baroness and Zartan are featured prominently in the G.I.
 Joe: Sigma 6 television series.
 Many of these members are given some form of cybernetic enhancements.
 The Sigma 6 version of Cobra maintains B.A.Ts as the primary bulk of their army with human personnel acting mostly as technicians.

 G.I.
 Joe: Renegades

 In the G.I.
 Joe: Renegades television series, Cobra is presented as Cobra Industries, a multinational company involved in communications, pharmaceuticals and military technologies.
 The US government has long suspected them of criminal activity, but had no evidence.
 The Joes, here framed as criminals for their attempt to discover the truth, attempt to find evidence of Cobra's plans of world domination.
 Cobra Commander, Baroness, Destro, and Doctor Mindbender are seen as the most prominent members of Cobra, but Major Bludd, Storm Shadow, Zartan, and Firefly also work for Cobra.
+Tomax and Xamot are unaffiliated with Cobra in the series and instead portrayed as cult leaders who swindle money from people and target both the Joes and Cobra.